-In some cases of an ongoing or large-scale emergency, it may be necessary to communicate to the larger community about the situation and the steps the college is taking.
-Primarily, the Office of College Relations is responsible for crisis communications, for updating notices on social media platforms and for maintaining communications with news outlets, distribution of press releases, and scheduling of press conferences.
+If the campus activates its emergency notification system in response to a situation that poses an immediate threat to members of the campus community, the appropriate officials at the campus will notify the larger community about the situation and steps the campus has taken to address the emergency.
+Primarily, Critical Incident Team and College Relations is responsible for crisis communications and for updating notices on Facebook, Twitter, and other social networking platforms and for maintaining communications with news outlets, distribution of press releases, and scheduling of press conferences.